anna-dor-plumsail/documents-docs/source/document-generation/docx/formatters.rst

 substring
 ---------

 Returns substring.
-You can use it with one or two parameters:
+You can use the formatter with one or two parameters:

 - :code:`substring(index)` - returns substring of provided values after :code:`index` chars
 - :code:`substring(index,length)` - returns substring of provided values after :code:`index` with :code:`length`.